 We recently received some amazing photos from Jeff S of Georgia.
-Jeff purchased one of Osborne’s Swirl Large Appliques in Soft Maple (Part #7323).
+Jeff purchased one of Osborne’s Swirl Large Appliques (Part #7323) in soft maple.
 Jeff decided to add gold leafing to the onlay to create the perfect addition to the room he has designed.
 Let’s allow Jeff to tell us about this fascinating project:

->

-> “I live in a two-story condo that was carved out of a large Midtown Atlanta house built around 1912.
+“I live in a two-story condo that was carved out of a large Midtown Atlanta house built around 1912.
 Due to the configuration caused by the division of the house into condos, my unit feels a bit like a townhome — considerably deeper than it is wide.
 At the same time, it has a very Southern feel, with high ceilings, crown moldings, fireplaces, and a deep front porch.
 For this reason, I think it has a bit of a New Orleans feeling at the outset.

 Building on the feeling already present in the architecture of the space, I painted the walls red and put up heavy draperies, wrought iron and crystal chandeliers, as well a series of gold framed mirrors.
 However, there was an area above the front French doors that was quite vacant in comparison to the rest of the front room.
 I had the idea to put a gilded overdoor carving in that area, but French antique overdoors cost thousands of dollars, so using one of those was out of the question.
 After considering and rejecting a lot of options (resin, plaster castings, etc.), I found your website and decided that the large scroll onlay might work well for this purpose.
 At 2/3 the width of the total doorframe, the size seemed about right.
 (It is said that ornaments like this need some “breathing space.”)
 The design felt like the right choice too, plausibly French-influenced, but not in an overwrought way.
 I also thought the oak leaf motif also paired well with a large oak tree just outside the front door.